Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 4. Be Strategic About Parking

-If you’re new to RV travel, it’s easy to overlook one important aspect of the trip planning process — parking.
+If you’re new to traveling in an RV, it’s easy to overlook one important aspect of the trip planning process — parking.
 While an RV vacation does offer you far more flexibility than renting hotel rooms along the way, you’ll want to factor in parking costs, as most of the time, you’ll be paying to park your camper overnight somewhere.

 An even better idea?
 Check out the Bureau of Land Management as they offer tons of information on camping on public lands for cheap or free!

-Renting an RV may seem like a daunting task, especially if you’re a first-timer.
+Renting an RV to travel in may seem like a daunting task, especially if you’re a first-timer.
 The good news is that RV rental doesn’t have to be a complicated and costly process.
-Websites like RVshare.com make it easy for you to search through thousands of RVs, many available for less than $100/day.
+Websites like RVshare make it easy for you to search through thousands of RVs, many available for less than $100/day.

 Simply select your desired pick-up city and search by features and RV type to make sure you’ll find just what you’re looking for.
 Then, choose your travel dates and make your reservation online.
 You’ll also be able to communicate directly with the RV owner to iron out all the details of your trip.
 He or she will make sure you get familiarized with the RV when you pick it up.
 Then, you’ll be ready to hit the open road.

 Article written by Gaby Cuda, Catch the Cudas